m2osw/snaplogger/README.md

     The TCP allows for the logs to be sent via TCP to a remote log daemon.

-    The UDP allows for the logs to be sent vai UDP to a remote log daemon.
+    The UDP allows for the logs to be sent via UDP to a remote log daemon.
     This type should use a bitrate parameter to avoid sending too many messages and lose many of them.